Linda Woodhead: Research and writing

 Woodhead has carried out empirical research around the world.
 She has studied neo-Hinduism, Christianity, spirituality, and Islam in Europe.
 Her work examines the relationship between religions and social change, especially in modern times.

 An Introduction to Christianity (Cambridge University Press 2004), Christianity: a very short introduction (ISBN 9780192803221) (Oxford University Press 2005), and Religions in the Modern World (Routledge 2nd ed.
 2009) consider the development of religions over time by examining how they confirm or challenge power relations in wider society.
 Using this approach Woodhead explains why churches have declined in modern Europe but not elsewhere.

 The Spiritual Revolution (ISBN 9781405119597) (co-written with Paul Heelas; Blackwell Publishing 2005) is based on the 'Kendal Project' and documented the growth of alternative spirituality and the relative decline of churches and chapels.
 In Religion and Change in Modern Britain (ISBN 9780415575812) (co-edited with Rebecca Catto, Routledge 2012) and Everyday Lived Islam in Europe (co-edited with Nadia Jeldtoft et al., Ashgate 2013) Woodhead expanded this approach by showing how new 'post-confessional' ways of being religious have eclipsed a traditional 'Reformation style' of religion in Britain and more widely since the late 1980s.

 Woodhead's work on religion, identity, and power is developed in articles on religion and gender, Muslim veiling controversies, governance of religious diversity, religion and politics, religion and law.
 Her conceptual approach to religion is systematised in A Sociology of Religious Emotion (co-authored with Ole Riis, Oxford University Press 2011) in a schema which integrates religion's bodily, ritual, emotional and cognitive dimensions.

 Policy and media

 Woodhead is a regular feature and comment writer on religion for The Tablet magazine and The Guardian and The Observer newspapers.
 She has appeared on BBC One's The Big Questions and BBC Radio 4 programmes including PM, Thought for the Day, Analysis and Thinking Allowed.
 She has written a major report for the Equality and Human Rights Commission.
 She was invited to the World Economic Forum summit in Davos in 2013.

+Controversies

+Professor Woodhead has publicly expressed concern about the growing number of cuts and closures impacting Theology and Religions Studies departments.